moby/buildkit/docs/dev/README.md

 - [MergeOp and DiffOp](./merge-diff.md) - learn how MergeOp and DiffOp are implemented, and how to program with them in LLB.

+There are also guides on specific ways of working on the buildkit repository:

+- [Remote Debugging Guide](./remote-debugging.md) - learn how to utilize the debugger when running buildkit in docker.